perheld/bfv-playerlist/README.md

 1. ##### [bfv-playerlist](https://github.com/perheld/bfv-playerlist)
 2. ##### [Python](https://www.python.org/downloads/) and add to path

+#### But why?!
+I got sick and tired of always discovering that cheaters are in the game when its nearing the end in firestorm.

 #### Future:
  - Automatically check players using the bfvhackers API and get green/red text if there are bad players